- Oops!Something went wrong.Please try again later.

-IF Bancorp, Inc. (NASDAQ:IROQ) is about to trade ex-dividend in the next 4 days.
-You can purchase shares before the 19th of March in order to receive the dividend, which the company will pay on the 10th of April.
+IF Bancorp, Inc. (NASDAQ:IROQ) is about to trade ex-dividend in the next four days.
+This means that investors who purchase shares on or after the 25th of March will not receive the dividend, which will be paid on the 16th of April.

-IF Bancorp's upcoming dividend is US$0.15 a share, following on from the last 12 months, when the company distributed a total of US$0.30 per share to shareholders.
-Looking at the last 12 months of distributions, IF Bancorp has a trailing yield of approximately 1.7% on its current stock price of $18.
-Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
+IF Bancorp's next dividend payment will be US$0.15 per share.
+Last year, in total, the company distributed US$0.30 to shareholders.
+Calculating the last year's worth of payments shows that IF Bancorp has a trailing yield of 1.4% on the current share price of $21.8.
+If you buy this business for its dividend, you should have an idea of whether IF Bancorp's dividend is reliable and sustainable.
 So we need to check whether the dividend payments are covered, and if earnings are growing.

 Have Earnings And Dividends Been Growing?

 Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
 If earnings fall far enough, the company could be forced to cut its dividend.
 Fortunately for readers, IF Bancorp's earnings per share have been growing at 14% a year for the past five years.

 Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
 IF Bancorp has delivered an average of 15% per year annual increase in its dividend, based on the past eight years of dividend payments.
 It's great to see earnings per share growing rapidly over several years, and dividends per share growing right along with it.